How Diamond negotiated Sh11.9 million for 10-minute performance

 “Kindly this is off the record, but the conversation to have Diamond perform at Raila’s rally had been in the pipeline for three weeks.
 The performance was actually sponsored by a tycoon in Tanzania.

 "I am not sure if the tycoon is a businessman or a politician but clearly it seems it's someone well known to Azimio's principals.
-However, what I’m sure of is that Diamond was paid $100,000 for the Kasarani performance,” the source divulged.
+However, what I’m sure of is that Diamond was paid $100,000 for the Kasarani performance,” the source told Nation.

 Diamond had previously announced that he charges $70,000 for shows outside Tanzania but being a political season, he knew he could squeeze an extra $30,000.